CSCfi/csc-env-eff/contribute_guide/MD_into_html.md

    - `a-get pandocTool/pandoc.sif`
    - Give execute permissions `chmod u+x pandoc.sif`

-## Copy the theme and other dependencies to local directory
+## Copy the theme and other dependencies to local directory (in Puhti)

 1. Go the the same directory as the source md files (= your git root directory for csc-env-eff in Puhti) (If you haven't yet cloned the repository, do so: git clone https://github.com/CSCfi/csc-env-eff).
 2. Run command